 The California Highway Patrol (CHP) is statutorily responsible for California's official motorcyclist safety and training program.
-Pursuant to California Vehicle Code Sections 2930-2935, the CHP administers the CMSP through a primary contractor, currently Total Control Training Inc. As of 2016, over 1,100,000 motorcycle riders have received training at one of the CMSP's many training sites since the program began in July 1987.
-The CHP strongly encourages all motorcycle riders to sign up for the CMSP, which is administered by the CHP as California's official motorcycle safety and training program.
-The Program offers courses for new and experienced riders.
+Pursuant to California Vehicle Code Sections 2930-2935, the CHP administers the CMSP through a primary contractor, currently Total Control Training Inc. As of 2019, over 1,200,000 motorcycle riders have received training at one of the CMSP's many training sites since the program began in July 1987.

 American Motorcyclist Association (AMA)

 California DMV – Motorcycle Resources

 CHP – California Motorcyclist Safety Program

 California Office of Traffic Safety